iayako/SmartCalc-v1.0/README.md

  To run the calculator type "make install" in the terminal.

- In this project we will implement an extended version of the usual calculator, which can be found in the standard applications of each operating system.
-In addition to basic arithmetic operations such as add/subtract and multiply/divide, we need to supplement the calculator with the ability to calculate arithmetic expressions by following the order, as well as some mathematical functions (sin, cos, sqrt, etc.).
+ This project implements an extended version of the conventional calculator found in the standard applications of every operating system, using the MVC  pattern.

 ![Image alt](https://github.com/iayako/fuzzy-quasar/blob/main/images/smartcalc1.png)

- Bracketed arithmetic expressions in infix notation must support the following arithmetic operations and mathematical functions:

-	Brackets: (a + b);
-	Addition: a + b;
-	Subtraction: a - b;
-	Multiplication: a * b;
-	Division: a / b;
-	Power: a ^ b;
-	Modulus: a mod b;
-	Unary minus: -a;
-	cos(x);
-	sin(x);
-	tan(x);
-	acos(x);
-	asin(x);
-	atan(x);
-	sqrt(x);
-	ln(x);
-	log(x).

- It is possible to graph the function
+ It is possible to graph the function:

 ![Image alt](https://github.com/iayako/fuzzy-quasar/blob/main/images/smartcalc2.png)